juvenstu/harmonia/README.md

 ## Technologies Used

-- **ASP.NET Core**: For building the web APIs.
+- **ASP.NET Core**: This is for building the web APIs.

 - **Entity Framework Core**: For database interactions.

+- **Microsoft SQL Server**: For relational database management.

 - **RabbitMQ**: For asynchronous messaging between services.

 - **gRPC**: For high-performance, language-agnostic remote procedure calls.

+- **Docker**: For containerizing the services.

 - **Kubernetes**: For container orchestration and management.

-- **Docker**: For containerizing the services.

-- **MS SQL**: For relational database management.

 ## Documentation

-For detailed information on installation, architecture, services, API documentation, and contributing, please refer to the [Docs](Docs) folder:
+For detailed information on installation, architecture, services, and API documentation, please refer to the [docs](Docs) folder:

 - [Installation](Docs/installation.md)
 - [Architecture](Docs/architecture.md)